mister-kev/Data-Analytics/Python/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 Welcome to the Python folder within the **Mastering Data Analytics: A Modern Approach** repository!
-This folder contains different subfolders, each serving a specific purpose in your journey to becoming proficient in SQL.
+This folder contains different subfolders, each serving a specific purpose in your journey to becoming proficient in Python.

 ## Examples